zarusz/SlimMessageBus/docs/serialization.md

 ## Introduction

-Part of message bus configuration is choosing the serializaion plugin:
+Part of message bus configuration is choosing the serialization plugin:

 ```cs
 // Use JSON for message serialization